Vincenzo Lunardi: Ascents in England

 Vincenzo Lunardi's family were of minor Tuscan nobility from Lucca, and his father had married late in life.
 Vincenzo was one of three children.
 He travelled in France in his early years before being called home, where he was put into the diplomatic service.
 Vincenzo Lunardi came to England as Secretary to Prince Caramanico, the Neapolitan Ambassador.

 15 September 1784

 There was a flying craze in France and Scotland with James Tytler, Scotland's first aeronaut and the first Briton to fly, but even so and after a year since the invention of the balloon, the English were still sceptical, and so George Biggin and 'Vincent' Lunardi, "The Daredevil Aeronaut," together decided to demonstrate a hydrogen balloon flight at the Artillery Ground of the Honourable Artillery Company in London on 15 September 1784.

 Because the 200,000-strong crowd (which included eminent statesmen and the Prince of Wales) had grown very impatient, the young Italian had to take off without his friend Biggin, and with a bag that was not completely inflated; he was accompanied by a dog, a cat and a caged pigeon.
 The flight from the Artillery Ground travelled in a northerly direction towards Hertfordshire, with Lunardi touching down briefly in a cornfield in the parish of North Mymms to release the cat which had become unwell.
-The field is opposite Queenswood School north of Shepherds Way (B157) to the south-east of Brookmans Park.
+The field is opposite Queenswood School, north of Shepherds Way (B157) to the south-east of Brookmans Park.
 There is a commemorative stone in Welham Green, almost three miles to the north-west of the North Mymms landing spot, at a road junction called Balloon Corner.
-After the brief touch down, Lunardi continued his flight before eventually bringing the balloon to rest in Standon Green End.
+After the brief touchdown, Lunardi continued his flight before eventually bringing the balloon to rest in Standon Green End.